Frequently Asked Questions - Indirect Tax

 3. How would a transaction of the supply of goods and services within a particular state be taxed simultaneously under Central GST (CGST) and State GST (SGST)?

-Under the current regime, the powers to tax services and manufacturing transactions are with the central government whereas the power to tax sale transactions is with the state governments exclusively.
+Under the current regime, the powers to tax services and manufacturing transactions are with the central government whereas the power to tax sale transactions is with the State governments exclusively.

 4. What will be the mechanism to tax inter-state transactions?

-All inter-state supply of goods and services is to be taxed under an Integrated GST (IGST) Act.
-The rate of GST under the IGST Act would be equal to the sum total of CGST plus SGST rates added together.
+All inter-state supply of goods and services will be taxed under an Integrated GST (IGST) Act.
+The rate of GST under the IGST Act would broadly be equal to the sum total of CGST plus SGST rates added together.
 The IGST is to be deposited into an IGST Account administered by the central government and will be distributed between the central government and the consuming states on a mutually-agreed formula.

 The collection mechanism of IGST is as under: